 Find all your content for your subjects on Canvas LMS.
 If you are new to using Canvas, there’s a series of online guides to support you through key tasks, such as using Turnitin to submit assignments, downloading lecture recordings, and accessing Canvas support channels for further help.

 Using software remotely

-You can connect directly through your browser or download Citrix Receiver to access myUniApps, depending on your preference.
+You can connect directly through your browser or download Citrix Workspace to access myUniApps, depending on your preference.
 To get started, click below.

 There is also a range of software that is available for installation on your personal device.
-This includes Microsoft Office, Adobe Creative Cloud, ArcGIS, AspenONE, SketchUp pro, Stata and SPSS.
+This includes Microsoft Office, ArcGIS, AspenONE, SketchUp pro, Stata and SPSS.
 For more information, click below.

 Watching lectures online

 Lectures are recorded and put online in the Canvas LMS, under your subject's Lecture Capture tab.
 Echo360, used by most lecturers, is also available for direct access (below), and for download on iPhone/iPad and Android.